 In the summer of 2017 I thru-hiked the Nüümü Poyo, also known as the John Muir Trail.
 Though the latter is the name given to the trail by white settlers, the path has long been an ancestral trade route of the Nüümü (the people; also known as the Paiute).

-The Nüümü Poyo is part of the longer Pacific Crest Trail, which I also hope to complete in the future.
+The Nüümü Poyo mostly runs concurrent with the longer Pacific Crest Trail, which I thru-hiked in 2022.
 It follows the Sierra Nevada mountain range through high passes, snow, gorgeous river valleys, treacherous water crossings, and some of the most beautiful stars I’ve ever seen.

 I started this blog to share my experience hiking this trail, so when I wrote the following posts I was just beginning to figure out how to write.
 (Take them with a grain of salt.)

 Beautifully Brutal: Some Reflections on the John Muir Trail